UMAprotocol/docs/docs/developers/emp-deployment.md

 - `collateralRequirement` is not less than "1.2" for volatile assets, and never less than "1.05".
 - `collateralAddress` lists the token address of an approved collateral currency on the network you are trying to deploy to.

 Before deploying, please note that the script will deploy to the network that your node URL is for.
-If using Infura for a Kovan deployment, `your.node.url.io` will follow this format:
+If using Infura for a Kovan deployment, `YOUR_NODE_URL` will follow this format:

 ```bash
 wss://kovan.infura.io/ws/v3/{projectId}
 ```

-If using Infura for a mainnet fork, `your.node.url.io` will follow this format:
+If using Infura for a mainnet fork, `YOUR_NODE_URL` will follow this format:

 ```bash
 wss://mainnet.infura.io/ws/v3/{projectId}